opengl-tutorials/ogl/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 At this point, you're probably wondering how to load JPEG files instead of TGA.

 Short answer : don't.
+GPUs can't understand JPEG.
+So you'll compress your original image in JPEG, and decompress it so that the GPU can understand it.
+You're back to raw images, but you lost image quality while compressing to JPEG.

 There's a better option.

 ##Creating compressed textures

-* Download [The Compressonator](http://developer.amd.com/Resources/archive/ArchivedTools/gpu/compressonator/Pages/default.aspx), an ATI tool
+* Download [The Compressonator](http://developer.amd.com/Resources/archive/ArchivedTools/gpu/compressonator/Pages/default.aspx), an AMD tool
 * Load a Power-Of-Two texture in it
+* Generate mipmaps so that you won't have to do it on runtime
 * Compress it in DXT1, DXT3 or in DXT5 (more about the differences between the various formats on [Wikipedia](http://en.wikipedia.org/wiki/S3_Texture_Compression)) :

 [<img class="alignnone size-full wp-image-358" title="TheCompressonator" alt="" src="http://www.opengl-tutorial.org/wp-content/uploads/2011/04/TheCompressonator.png" width="806" height="688" />]({{site.baseurl}}/assets/images/tuto-5-textured-cube/TheCompressonator.png)

-* Generate mipmaps so that you won't have to do it on runtime
 * Export it as a .DDS file.

 At this point, your image is compressed in a format that is directly compatible with the GPU.
 Whenever calling texture() in a shader, it will uncompress it on-the-fly.
 This can seem slow, but since it takes a LOT less memory, less data needs to be transferred.
 But memory transfers are expensive; and texture decompression is free (there is dedicated hardware for that).
 Typically, using texture compression yields a 20% increase in performance.
+So you save on performance and memory, at the expense of reduced quality.

 ##Using the compressed texture